The 5 Best Vitamins for Boosting Your Immune System

 Many studies also show that your immune system suffers when it lacks enough of the essential nutrients that your body needs, and that people who are deficient in vitamins C and D in particular have higher risk of infections including respiratory illnesses like pneumonia.
-The experts also talk a lot about diet and getting your nutritional needs met through a variety of different foods.

 Supportive roles that vitamins and minerals play

 - Aid recovery time

 - Some reduce the length of time you’re sick (zinc)

 Types of Vitamins that could help and why

 Vitamin DVitamin D is generally absorbed through your skin through sunlight and it supports the immune system by stimulating your immune cells and enhancing the pathogen-fighting effects of your white blood cells.
 Your body makes antimicrobial proteins that kill bacteria and viruses.“If you don’t have adequate vitamin D circulating, you are less effective at producing these proteins and more susceptible to infection,” says professor of emergency medicine at the University of Colorado School of Medicine, Dr. Adit Ginde.